Creating lasting value in your life is about developing wisdom. Many believe we find it by understanding these stepping stones in life.

 At our core, we are essentially choice makers.
-Making decisions and choices involves a risk assessment.
+Deciding and choices involve a risk assessment.
 Learn how to estimate probabilities from possibilities.
 Again, the study of logical reasoning is key to this ability.
-Live boldly but not stupidly.
+Live boldly, but not stupidly.
 Remember, you are human, and you will make mistakes.
 However, learn from your mistakes.
 Learn the lesson and choose more wisely.
 It is one of those experiences of life that repeats infinitely.

 The benefit here is twofold.
 If your risk works out, you win.
 If you lose, you learn a valuable lesson to help you next time.

 “Analysis paralysis is an epidemic that cripples countless dreams and great ideas.
 Be swift, decisive, and always move forward!” — Matthew Loop

 9. Avoid Perfectionism and Comparison